CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

   - Configure the SRv6 locator function length.
 Cumulus Linux currently supports a value of 0.
   - Configure the SRv6 locator node length.
 Cumulus Linux currently supports a value of 16.
   - Configure the static segment identifier locator name.
   - Configure the static segment identifier endpoint behavior.
-You can specify uA, uDT, uDX, or uN.
+You can specify uA or uN.
-  - Configure the static segment identifier interface.
-You set the interface for uA only.

 The following example enables SRv6, and configures the locator called LEAF and the static SID fcbb:bbbb:2::/48: